consensus-shipyard/mir/docs/architecture-decision-records/0003-generalize-modules.md

       }
       ```
     - `ActiveModule`:
-      Like the `PassiveModule`, the `ActiveModule` consumes input events.
-However,
-      unlike the `PassiveModule`, the `ActiveModule` does not synchronously return receive input
-      and return output in a function call.
-      Instead, the `ActiveModule` asynchronously reads input events from a channel
+      The `ActiveModule` asynchronously reads input events from a channel
       and writes produced events to an output channel.

       In an `ActiveModule`, the produced events might or might not depend on the input events.
       This makes the `ActiveModule` suitable for injecting external events
       (e.g., reception of a message over the network) in the Node.